Skip to content

 Frecuently Asked Questions about skull

-What is the human head size?
+What is the average human head size?

-What do skull symbolize?
+What do skulls symbolize?

-How old is the oldest skull?
+How old is the oldest human skull ever found?

 Why does the skull have holes?

-Why aren’t teeth bones?
+Why are teeth not considered bones?